Robust Control for Signal Temporal Logic Specifications using Average Space Robustness: Preliminaries and Notation

-where $\mu \in \mathcal{P}$ and $\phi$, $\psi$ are STL formulas.
-Note that the temporal until-operator $\until{a}{b}$ is bounded on the continuous-time interval $[a,b]$ with $a,b\in\mathbb{R}_{\ge 0}$.
-Semantics of STL have been defined over continuous-time signals \cite{maler1,donze2}.
+where $\phi$, $\psi$ are STL formulas.
+The STL semantics have been defined over continuous-time signals \cite{maler1,donze2}.
 Inferring satisfaction of a formula defined over continuous-time signals by considering discrete-time signals has been addressed in \cite[Section~4]{fainekos1} and is possible under some conditions on $\tau$ and $\boldsymbol{x}$.
-However, we define semantics and quantitative semantics for STL over discrete-time signals by minor changes in the definitions of \cite{maler1,donze2}, hence resembling the discrete definitions in \cite[Section~3]{fainekos1}.
-The discrete STL semantics are given in Definition \ref{def:01}.
+We define the semantics for STL over discrete-time signals by minor changes in the definitions of \cite{maler1,donze2}, hence resembling the discrete definitions in \cite[Section~3]{fainekos1}.
 The satisfaction relation $(\boldsymbol{x},k)\models \phi$ denotes if the signal $\boldsymbol{x}$ satisfies $\phi$ at time $k$.
-Recall that $\tau_k=\tau(k)$.
+Note the use of $\Omega(a,b)$ from \eqref{eq:Omega} and recall $\tau_k:=\tau(k)$.